 At Trenton we can forge steel, steel alloys, and stainless steel.

-Heating steel billets and forming them in a way that retains or improves the An individual crystal in a polycrystalline metal or alloy. structure the material was original drawn with produces a product that is superior in strength and longevity to a casting, fabrication, or machined part.
+Heating steel billets and forming them in a way that retains or improves the grain structure the material was original drawn with produces a product that is superior in strength and longevity to a casting, fabrication, or machined part.
 In most cases this leads to a lighter and more efficient package.
 Forgings also reduce the cost of scrap that is common with machining or other subtractive-manufacturing processes.
 Forming a near-net shape part to begin with leads to less post-processing.